SimplyOrtiz/LoadingTech/README.md

 This Branch is for the code that's almost ready for deploy.
 This version of the website will contain bugs, but it will be fixed before being pushed to.

-For the latest published code please check [Main Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/main) or for the latest untested code check [Code-Dump Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/code-dump)
+For the latest version please check the [Main Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/main) or for the latest untested code check the [Code-Dump Branch](https://github.com/SimplyOrtiz/LoadingTech/tree/code-dump)

 ## Authors